nathancarter/how2data/database/topics/Bentley University MA252.md

 The description from the course catalog can be found [here](https://catalog.bentley.edu/undergraduate/courses/ma/).

-It covers simple linear regression, multiple linear regression, logistic linear regression, model building, transformations, and interactions.
+It covers simple linear regression, multivariate linear regression, logistic linear regression, model building, transformations, and interactions.